 Drivers first and foremost should turn to his or her personal insurance for a claim if an accident occurs.
 Burro provides upto an additional $1,000 in coverage for expenses that surpass personal insurance coverage based on the items weight.
 Contact firstname.lastname@example.org with questions about insurance claims.
 Be prepared to provide proof of your existing insurance claim before seeking compensation through Burro’s insurance policy.

-Roughly 70 percent of the total price of a moving job goes straight to the driver’s pocket.
+Roughly 65 to 75 percent of the total price of a moving job goes straight to the driver’s pocket.
 The amount of money a driver makes is contingent upon the jobs that driver accepts or declines.
 Cost is based on an equation that factors both time and distance into the total.
 The longer a driver spends on the job and the further a driver hauls the cargo, the more that driver will get paid.
-On average, an hour job will cost a customer anywhere between $19-50 depending on the distance traveled.
-Drivers can choose to be paid via check or direct deposit.

 When you open the app, go to “Settings” and choose “promo code” and fill in the empty field with your code.
 The discount will be applied to your next purchase.